The Bentley Cropping Systems Fellowship

 Countries subject to approval

 In principle, IDRC supports research in all developing countries.
-At this time, however, we do not support awards that involve research in Burma (Myanmar), Cuba, Iran, Iraq, Eastern Europe, and Central Asia.
+At this time, however, we do not support awards that involve research in Cuba, Iran, Iraq, North Korea, Somalia, Eastern Europe or Central Asia.

 IDRC must approve field research proposed in the following countries or territories prior to issuing the award: